chaoticgd/wrench/docs/formats/wad_compression.md

 ## read_from_dest (continutation)

 1. Copy bytes_to_copy bytes from destination stream at the lookback offset to the end of the destination stream.
-2. If snd_pos != 0, copy 3 bytes from immediate to the destination, then adjust both position indicators by (snd_pos - 3).
+2. If snd_pos != 0, copy snd_pos bytes from immediate to the destination.
 3. If snd_pos == 0, go to read_from_src.

 ## read_from_src (continuation)